-The teen’s lawyer can be present during police questioning.
+The teen’s lawyer can also be present during police questioning.

-The lawyer acts for the teen, not the parents, even if the parents are paying for the lawyer.
+The lawyer acts for the teen, not the parents, even if the parents have hired a lawyer and are paying for their services.
+This means:

 - The parents cannot sit in on meetings with the lawyer if the teen does not want them to.